top of page

 The Grammy Museum in Los Angeles.

+Brooke is particularly known for her unique rendition of the National Anthem, which she has delivered for events hosted by the Houston Dynamo's, Texas A&M University, UT Austin Athletics, and Rice University.
 She enjoys performing at music festivals across the country and consistently lends her time, and her voice, in support of charitable causes and community outreach efforts, such as the American Cancer Society, Arts for Autism, Texas Children's Hospital, National Charity League, SEARCH for the Homeless, and more.

-Brooke's love for the arts extends to the theatre as she used to be a part of TUTS Humphreys School of Musical Theater.
+Brooke's love for the arts extends to theater and acting, as she used to be a part of TUTS Humphreys School of Musical Theater.
 She has had several lead roles, from school musicals, to the ensemble cast of "Rent" at The Grand Opera House at age eleven.
-More recently, Brooke played Eliza Hamilton in a junior version of the hit Broadway musical "Hamilton", performed on site at the
+More recently, Brooke played Eliza Hamilton in a junior version of the hit Broadway musical "Hamilton", performed on site at the Gershwin Theatre in New York City.

 1347.jpg